The Shipping Law Review: USA

-Several cruise lines, however, have incorporated certain limitations from the Athens Convention into their passenger ticket contracts, and have attempted to enforce them against US passengers, in US courts, where the voyage is entirely foreign.
-Although the Supreme Court has not yet ruled on the legitimacy of these practices, lower courts have increased the burden on cruise carriers by narrowing the reasonable communicativeness test as applied to cruise line passage contracts, especially when they invoke international treaties such as the Athens Convention.17
+Several cruise lines, however, have incorporated certain limitations from the Athens Convention into their passenger ticket contracts and have attempted to enforce them against US passengers, in US courts, when the voyage is entirely foreign.
+Although the Supreme Court has not yet ruled on the legitimacy of these practices, lower courts have increased the burden on cruise carriers by narrowing the reasonable communicativeness test as applied to cruise line passage contracts, especially when they invoke international treaties such as the Athens Convention.19

 Regarding passengers' rights before injury, the Cruise Lines International Association, of which most of the world's major cruise lines are members, introduced its 2013 Cruise Industry Passenger Bill of Rights.
-This makes certain promises to passengers related to mechanical failures, medical care, essential provisions and unspecified emergencies.
+This makes certain promises to passengers in respect of mechanical failures, medical care, essential provisions and unspecified emergencies.
 However, the Bill of Rights states no specific compensation if a cruise line violates these rights.

 vi Seafarers' rights

 Seafarers' maritime claims may be adjudicated in state or federal courts, but federal maritime law applies.

 Jones Act negligence